Skip to content

 The terms opioid and opiate may be used interchangeably, depending on the environment and situation.
 However, opiates and opioids aren’t exactly the same.
 Opiates are natural substances derived from the opium poppy.
 Opioids include the entire class of substances, whether they are natural or manmade.

-Visit Bicycle Health
+Visit Workit Health

 What Is the Difference Between Opiates & Opioids?